2020-2023

 10.8 Payroll Installments

-Paydays will be on the fifteenth (15th) and the thirtieth (30th) of the month.
+Each bargaining unit member shall be paid by direct deposit on the basis of twenty-four (24) equal payments on the fifteenth (15th) and thirtieth (30th) of each month.
 In the event a payday falls on a non-business day, bargaining unit members shall be paid on the preceding business day.

 10.8.3 Final Year of Employment

-For IMRF purposes, any bargaining unit member who has notified the district of their intent to retire will have their checks converted to a length of contract pay for their final year of employment.
+For IMRF purposes, any bargaining unit member who has notified the District of their intent to retire will have their checks converted to a length of contract pay for their final year of employment.

 10.9 Retirement Incentive